What Is a Threat Intelligence Platform?

-Advanced TIP systems also use human intelligence gleaned from cybersecurity experts who interact with threat actors that plot attacks and trade stolen and leaked data.
+Additionally, TIPs also leverage human intelligence obtained from cybersecurity experts who interact with threat actors that learn, plan attacks and trade stolen and leaked data.

 How Does a Threat Intelligence Platform Work?

-It is challenging to recognize and communicate cybersecurity dangers in a complicated global system.
+Recognizing and communicating cybersecurity threats in a complex global system is challenging.
 Understanding the various phases of developing successful threat intelligence is crucial for appreciating the value of technologies that automate and streamline this process.

 - Phase 1: Collection

-IP addresses, domains, file hashes, and vulnerability information are all critical threat data (such as the identifiable information of users, raw code from paste sites, and text from news sources or social media platforms).
-This data is a compilation of general information, business data, and technical and non-technical documentation.
+IP addresses, domains, file hashes, and vulnerability information are all critical threat data.
+This data includes identifiable information of users, raw code from paste sites, and text from news sources or social media platforms.
+It is a collection of general information, business data, and technical and non-technical documentation.

 - Phase 2: Processing

-Processing makes the raw data more accessible for analysis.
-Sorting, categorizing using metadata tags, and screening out extraneous data or false positives and false negatives are all included in processing.
+Processing raw data is an essential step in making it accessible for analysis.
+This involves sorting, categorizing using metadata tags, and screening out extraneous data, false positives, and false negatives.

 - Phase 3: Analysis